 Weed control in peonies is more of a matter of discipline than a choice of means.
 In weed control the amount of organic content is almost only the most important factor.
-A heavy clay soil with almost little to no humus is light soil for weed control.
+A heavy clay soil with almost little to no humus is light soil when it comes to weed control.
 The effect of a weed control product is being determined by a small line between effect and damage.

 Click here for all the information regarding Weed control.

-A quality peony needs a well-balanced fertilizing.
-The time in which a little bit of this and a little bit of that was enough, has passed.
-Peonies that have been standing in the same spot for multiple years can deplete the soil and therefore they need fertilizers.
+A quality peony needs a well-balanced fertilization.
+The time has passed in which a little bit of this and a little bit of that was enough.
+Peonies that have been standing in the same spot for multiple years can deplete the soil and certainly need nutrition.

 Click here for all the information regarding Fertilizing.